AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 	Add or remove programmatic access for an application to shared community data and resources using REST API.

+- <xref:community-contact-email>

+	Each tenant in the community can provide a contact email so that other tenants can communicate with them.

 - <xref:community-manage-administrators>

 	Add or remove roles that have community administration permissions within your tenant.